nvidia-holoscan/holohub/tutorials/creating-multi-node-applications/README.md

 ```

-We can define our fragment1 modified from `endoscopy_tool_tracking` app with the following structure, note again how we need to do `self.add_operator` for each operator specified in this fragment.
-This is different from composing a non distributed application.
+We can define our fragment1 modified from `endoscopy_tool_tracking` app with the following structure.

 ```python
 class Fragment1(Fragment):